Advertisements

 Some Unknown Facts

-• Including Terence; his parents had 8 children.
-Apart from this, his four cousins, brothers and sisters, also lived at his house.
+• Including Terence, his parents had 8 children.
+Apart from this, his four cousin brothers and sisters also lived at his house.
 This means about 16 members lived in a room of 220 square feet.
-That’s why Terence and his siblings had to listen for a long time outside the house.
+That’s why Terence and his siblings had to spend a long time outside the house.

-• Terence’s father didn’t like him going into this Dance and Bollywood line at all.
+• Terence’s father didn’t like him going into the dance and Bollywood line at all.

 • He has 4 Guinness World Records to his name.
 The last was FBB Denim Dance.